ClusterLabs/PAF/README.md

 CentOS 6 and 7 in various scenario.

 The `recovery.conf` file has been removed with PostgreSQL 12.
-The configuration which used to be set inside it must be set inside the instance configuration file.
+The configuration that used to be set inside it must be set inside the instance configuration file.

 PAF has been written to give to the administrator the maximum control